YOGA + HIKING + WILD

 What kinds of people have you worked with?

 After nearly 15 years in the industry, my research, teaching, and practice has covered a wide range of the breadth and depth of our global environmental problems; from sustainability and climate change education, to indigenous flora and land management, and conservation ecology.
 I've worked with industry, universities, non-profits, schools, small and big business, retail, hospitality, and age care... all aimed at helping us all better reconnect with the planet.
 I even spent over 8 years working at an Indigenous Plant Nursery (hence the endless plant and bush-food talks on my guided hikes!).
 For 10 years I have lectured at Deakin University and Swinburne University's in environmental sustainability, sustainable cities and building design, environmental impact assessment, research methods, and climate change adaptation.

 What practices do you draw from?

-Having grown up partly in Melbourne, partly in India, and traveled widely as a kid (and adult too) I study and practice a big mish-mash of teachings!
-From the ancient scriptures and philosophies of India, to the metaphysical text 'The Course In Miracles', and Eastern and Western Philosophy.
+Having grown up partly in Melbourne, partly in India, and traveled widely as a kid (and adult too) I study and practice a big mish-mash of teachings.
+From the ancient scriptures and philosophies of India, to the metaphysical text 'The Course In Miracles', and Eastern and Western Philosophers.
 Foremost however, I am an initiated student and practitioner of Thich Nhat Hanh's Plum Village tradition of the Order of Inter-being.
-I practice and teach Yoga - not just 'asana' (the physical bendy bits), but the 8 limbed path, which includes ethics, service, breath work, and meditation.
-I also use nature interpretation, mindfulness and 'rewilding' practices, and good ol' environmental science.
-All of these practices can be thought of as 'spiritual ecology'... practices that recognise that our ecological crisis, at its core, requires a spiritual response; a merge of the 'environmental' and the 'spiritual'.
+I practice and teach Yoga - not just 'asana' (the physical bendy bits), but the 8 limbed path, which includes ethics, service, and meditation.
+I also use nature interpretation, ecology, mindfulness and 'rewilding' practices, and good ol' environmental science.
+All of these practices together can be thought of as 'spiritual ecology'... practices that recognise that our ecological crisis, at its core, requires a spiritual response; a merge of the 'environmental' and the 'spiritual'.